 Students are not permitted in the halls during class periods or during homeroom unless they are accompanied by a teacher or have a hall pass from a staff member.
 Students are not permitted to use the school store, purchase food items from the cafeteria or use vending machines except during their lunch period.
 Students who would like a food item because they do not feel well should report to the Nurse's Office.
-Students may not use a phone during class time except as approved by an administrator.
-WE ASK THAT PARENTS DO NOT SEND STUDENTS TO SCHOOL WITH CELLULAR PHONES.
-We recognize, however, that, in some cases, parents have provided their children with cell phones so they can get in touch with them before and after school, however, students will NOT be permitted to leave class or be late to class in order to use a cell phone.
-In the event of an emergency or any time a parent needs to contact a child, please call the main office.
-This is the least disruptive way to find and speak to your child.
+The majority of students maintain possession of a personal cell phone.
+However, the use of a cell phone during class time other than as an academic learning tool is prohibited at the teacher's discretion.
+We recognize that emergency situations occur in which parents may need to speak with their child.
+In that instance we ask that parents contact the main office as this is the INorth disruptive way to find and speak with your child.
 They will be brought to the office immediately to return your phone call.
 Occasionally, students may be in the middle of a testing situation.
 Therefore, we ask that parents advise our secretaries of the urgency of the situation or whether a student can call back at a specified time.
-Some cell phones are capable of taking pictures, video or recording the conversations of others who may be in the area.
-These and all other audio and video recording devices may not be used in school without the permission of the principal.
+Cell phones and all other audio and video recording devices may not be used in school without the permission of the principal.
 Failure to adhere to this rule will result in disciplinary consequences.
-ELECTRONIC DEVICES, HATS AND OTHER HEADGEAR ARE NOT TO BE VISIBLE DURING THE SCHOOL DAY.
+ELECTRONIC DEVICES, HOODS, HATS AND OTHER HEADGEAR ARE NOT TO BE WORN DURING THE SCHOOL DAY.
 FAILURE TO ADHERE TO THIS RULE WILL RESULT IN THE ITEM(S) BEING CONFISCATED AND RETURNED AT THE END OF THE DAY.
 A SECOND INFRACTION WILL REQUIRE THAT A GUARDIAN PICK UP THE ITEM.

-The use of electronic devices such as cell phones, camera phones, and PDA's during school or state exams is prohibited.
+The use of electronic devices such as cell phones during school or state exams is prohibited.
 Use of any of these devices during testing could result in the invalidation of the exam, confiscation of the device and an Informal principal's meeting.

-EXAMPLES OF CODE OF CONDUCT INFRACTIONS
+EXAMPLES OF CODE OF CHARACTER INFRACTIONS